sfc-gh-svadapalli/AI_SQL/README.md

 **Utilize AISQL functionality now availble in Snowflake**
 ---

-## 🎬 Lab Overview Video
-Watch the [X-minute Lab Overview Video](overview.mp4) for a detailed walkthrough of key lab phases.

----

 ## 🛠️ Hands-On Lab Overview

 In this hands-on lab, you'll step into the shoes of **a Snowflake customer user who is not a data science specialist** tasked with **utilizing AI to get results from the dataset you have**.